My FreeBSD workstation at home runs almost completely on ZFS, only /boot is

 applications you need to mount linprocfs at startup.
 This causes the system to

 boot in single-user mode.
-It just can’t mount /usr/compat
+It just can’t mount /usr/compat, since this is on a

 ZFS filesystem which is mounted after the usual filesystems.
 In single-user